-Following the tragic death of George Floyd, citizens across the nation and here locally have been moved to address the continued reality of systemic racism.
-Mayor Lynne Robinson, with the support of the City Council, has pledged to review police use of force in Bellevue to identify whether any reforms are needed.
+Following the death of George Floyd in the summer of 2020, people across the nation and here locally protested the continued reality of systemic racism.
+Mayor Lynne Robinson, with the support of the City Council, pledged to review police use of force in Bellevue to identify whether any reforms were needed.

 News and updates

 - Council Roundup: Police continue work enacting reforms - Sept.
 22, 2021

 - Council Memo and Presentation - Sept.
 20, 2021

 - Council Roundup: Final use-of-force report presented - April 15, 2021